woodRock/woodrock.github.io/README.md

 A remake of my portfolio website using a different framework.

 ## React
-The website is written for the React framework.
+It uses the `react` framework from NPM.

 Pros:
 - reactive content
 - most popular JS framework.

 ## Firebase
+The website used the `firebase` package.

 It displays content loaded from a remote nosql database.
 The website also has authentication.
 This allows users with the adequate permissions to edit the content of the website.

 Pros:
 - store the content remotely